NEWBORN SLEEP & CARE

 NEWBORN SLEEP PACKAGES

 These services are for expecting parents, parents of newborns, and anyone looking for a great Baby Shower gift!
-All packages include a sixty minute phone call or video* consultation to discuss the following and a Sleep Plan with information from our discussion:
+All packages include a sixty minute video consultation to discuss the following and a Sleep Plan with information from our discussion:

 guidelines for safe sleep practices